Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 - [Nextflow](https://www.nextflow.io/): a framework that allows a bioinformatician to integrate all scripts into one cohesive pipeline that is reproducible, scalable, and checkpointed.

 ### Pipeline summary

+We use the bismark workflow in our current pipelines.

 | **Step**                                       	| **Bismark workflow** 	| **bwa-meth workflow**     	|
 |--------------------------------------------	|------------------	|-----------------------	|